Day One

 “… during our…”

-The long curve of the room that seemed capacious moments before appears considerably less so now, hosting this great, monolithic occupancy in its midst.
 Pruitt’s face is a snapshot of naked astonishment, taking in the arrival’s enormity and the simple, unarguable fact of its existence.

 Another sigh from Mr. Gray ends in enunciation.
 “Our transit will be a matter of moments, Mr. Pruitt.
 Prepare yourself.”

-The weird, but essentially humanoid Kudlac presents one barely supportable mental gymnastic to overcome, but this… thing; he can almost feel the ponderous weight of its presence.
 And something else.
 Beyond the inexplicable nature of its entrance, there is a truth Pruitt knows with absolute certainty and without the least cognizance of how that knowledge has revealed itself to him.

-This thing is alive—a being of unfathomable capability and purpose.
+This thing is alive.
+A being of unfathomable capability and purpose.

 Kudlac utters something unintelligible and the pyramid alters, a change so improbable that Pruitt fears he has begun, or perhaps continues, to hallucinate.

-Where the thing had claimed a broad footprint within the chamber just a moment before, in its stead resides an impossibility.
-A two-dimensional triangular shape dominates the space before them.
 Blackness fills its intangible envelope.
 Kudlac’s odd, swaying gait carries him past the two humans to stand at the verge of that ambiguous depth and he turns to summon them forward with an altogether familiar gesture.

 “It is a doorway,” he pronounces, “bridging the interval between this space and the remote facility.
 Step forward and into it as I do.”